Atkins 124 and 125: Classroom Use Policy

 - Please be mindful that Study Rooms are not sound-proof.
 Keep voices to a moderate level so that nearby persons cannot hear your conversations.
 Avoid playing loud music or engaging in noisy or disruptive behavior.
 All library policies apply to persons using Study Rooms.
 For example, group behavior must always be appropriate to the Library setting in accordance with the "Atkins Patron Conduct Policy."

 - Furnishings from other parts of the Library may not be brought into Study Rooms.

-- Faculty may not book Atkins Library Study Rooms for their regularly scheduled classes.
+- Faculty and staff may not book Atkins Library Study Rooms.